 The three steps of the Step Therapy program are:

 - Step 3.
 Non-preferred brand medication

 The class of medications covered by the Step Therapy program include those used to treat several common medical conditions:

 - Mental Health

 - Sleep Disorders

-The Diabetes Care Value and Pulmonary Care Value programs help to close gaps in care and reduce costs.
-Patients with diabetes or pulmonary conditions can fill 90-day prescriptions through the Express Scripts pharmacy or any preferred retail pharmacy, including CVS or Walgreens, that focuses on diabetes and pulmonary conditions.
+The Diabetes Care and Pulmonary Care programs help to close gaps in care and reduce costs.
+Patients with diabetes or pulmonary conditions can fill 90-day prescriptions through Accredo, Cigna’s specialty pharmacy or at an in-network retail pharmacy.

 Both programs provide access to: